yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 ### Task 2: Perform assessment for migration to Azure SQL Database

-In this task, you use the Microsoft Data Migration Assistant (DMA) to assess WWI's `TailspinToys` database against Azure SQL Database (Azure SQL DB).
+In this task, you use the Microsoft Data Migration Assistant (DMA) to assess WWI's `WideWorldImporters` database against Azure SQL Database (Azure SQL DB).
 The assessment provides a report about any feature parity and compatibility issues between the on-premises database and the Azure SQL DB service.

-1. On the SqlSever2008 VM, launch DMA from the Windows Start menu by typing "data migration" into the search bar, and then selecting **Microsoft Data Migration Assistant** in the search results.
+1. On the SqlSever2008 VM, launch DMA from the Windows Start menu by typing "data migration" into the search bar and then selecting **Microsoft Data Migration Assistant** in the search results.

    ![In the Windows Start menu, "data migration" is entered into the search bar, and Microsoft Data Migration Assistant is highlighted in the Windows start menu search results.](media/windows-start-menu-dma.png "Data Migration Assistant")